-Ref Standard Responsibility Frequency nitigating responsibilities D: 1 0" 12 The Risk Management Committee will report to the Audit and Performance Audit Committee regarding the performance of internal controls for those risks in the risk registers Risk Officer Quarterly 13 All SBUs will report to the Risk Management Committee regarding the performance of internal controls for the risks in the operational risk registers All Managers Quarterly 14 All risk registers will contain action plans for improving risk controls and risk interventions.
-Each committee will review progress made with these action plans All Managers and Risk Officer As scheduled Gover nance responsibilities 15 Each key risk will have a nominated risk owner, who will be responsible for the following: As scheduled Updating the risk information.
-Providing assurance regarding the risk's controls.
-Co-ordinate the implementation of action plans for the risk; and Reporting on any developments regarding the risk.
-16 The internal audit function will use the outputs of risk assessment to compile its strategic 3year rolling and annual internal audit coverage plan and will evaluate the effectiveness of risk controls.
-Audit Annually 17 The Manager: Internal Audit will facilitate a review of the effectiveness of the of the entity risk management process.
-Manager: Internal Audit Annually 18 The Fraud Risk Management Plan should be implemented and monitored Risk Officer Quarterly 19 Fraud incidents should be reported to the Audit and Performance Committee Risk Officer Quarterly 20 Determine the process to evaluate the effectiveness of risk management committee value add in the Entity and generate report with the outcome of the evaluation.
-Risk Officer Annually 21 Determine the process to evaluate the effectiveness of Chief Risk Officer value add in the Entity and generate report with the outcome of the evaluation.
-Risk Officer Annually
+Ref Standard Responsibility Frequency Risk mitigating responsibilities • 12 The Risk Management Committee will report to the Audit and Performance Audit Committee regarding the performance of internal controls for those risks in the risk registers Risk Management Committee Chairperson Quarterly 13 The Directorates/ SBUs will report to the Risk Management Committee regarding the performance of internal controls for the risks in the operational risk registers Directors/ Managers Quarterly 14 All risk registers will contain action plans for improving risk controls and risk interventions.
+Each committee will review progress made with these action plans Directors and Manager: Risk Management As scheduled Gove ernance responsibilities 15 Each key risk will have a nominated risk owner, who will be responsible for the following: Updating the risk information; Providing assurance regarding the risk's controls; Co-ordinate the implementation of action plans for the risk; and Reporting on any developments regarding the risk.
+Municipal Manager / Directors and managers As scheduled 16 The internal audit function will use the outputs of risk assessment to compile its strategic 3- year rolling and annual internal audit coverage plan, and will evaluate the effectiveness of risk controls.
+Manager: Internal Audit Annually 17 The Manager: Internal Audit will facilitate a review of the effectiveness of the of the municipal risk management process.
+Internal Audit Annually 18 The Fraud Risk Management Plan should be implemented and monitored.
+Manager: Risk Management Quarterly 19 Fraud incidents should be reported to the Audit and Performance Committee Manager: Risk Management Quarterly 20 A Business Continuity Plan will be developed and tested annually to ensure continuous operation in the Municipality.
+Manager: Risk Management Annually management tools that support their decision-making responsibilities and processes, while managing risks which impact on the attainment of the Municipality's objectives.